tameravci/jekyll-now/_posts/2020-07-30-Career-ending-dunks.md

 And finally, here's one from the FLASH.
 Playoffs edition.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5uRN7iJ5CqQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Been meaning to make this compilation for some time now and am happy I finished it.
+Hope the NBA runs smoothly in the Bubble for the rest of the season because I have a feeling the playoffs will be fun!
+Go BLAZERS!